wesnoth-legacy-project/The_Dark_Hordes/SCRIPT.md

 After sending the dark spirit away for his failure, Gwiti found some maps in the possession of the orcish soldier and searched for the next direction of the march.
 Craving the power that was promised to him, he turned towards the Tower of Kaleon, where the greatest magi once studied.

 Gwiti headed gradually south, hiding in the darkness, to reach the land near Gray Woods.
-It was not easy to deceive the eyes of the elven and Northern Alliance scouts, but he knew that the artifact in the Tower of Kaleon was of sufficient worth: the Book of Crelanu.
+It was not easy to deceive the eyes of the elven and Northern Alliance scouts, but he knew that the artifact in the Tower of Kaleon was of sufficient worth; the Book of Crelanu.

 ## Scenario start